vinid/bkpvinid.github.io/_posts/2020-12-09-distributional-semantics-ontological-concepts.md

 ### Distributional Semantics for Ontological Concepts

-A concept we need to introduce to better understand what are we going to talk about is the concept of Knowledge Graph.
-A knowledge graph is a way to model knowledge using a graph.
-Roughly speaking, in a knowledge graph, nodes describe real-world entities (e.g., Barack Obama) and edges are relationships that connect the entities (e.g., Barack Obama, born in, Hawaii).

 We can use a simple trick to create distributional representations of ontological concepts.
 We now make two assumptions: we have some text available and we can identify entities of a Knowledge Graph in the text.
 Thus, given in input a text, we first annotate it using an entity linker (e.g., [DBpedia Spotlight](https://www.dbpedia-spotlight.org/demo/), we remove the words and then we replace the entities with their most specific type in the ontology.

 The following figure shows the process with simple and high-level steps.